 Exfoliative and Impression Cytology: A cytobrush is used to collect the exfoliated cells from the surface of the lesion.
 Malignant cells have poor cell to cell attachment and hence have a tendency to desquamate when located on the mucosal surface.
-Impression cytology using cellulose acetate paper (CAP) is a simple technique with added advantage of maintained relationship.18 However, cell-to-cell CAP specimens require immediate processing.
+Impression cytology using cellulose acetate paper (CAP) is a simple technique with added advantage of maintained relationship.
+However, cell-to-cell specimens require immediate processing.
 A correlation of 80% between impression cytology and histopathology specimens obtained from incisional biopsy was seen.
 Biopore membrane is presently the procedure of choice due to a better cell adherence and storage for subsequent analysis.19

-In the intraepithelial group, keratinized dysplastic cells. often accompanied by hyperkeratosis, and non-keratinized dysplastic cells are seen.
+In the intraepithelial group, keratinized dysplastic cells, often accompanied hyperkeratosis, and non-keratinized dysplastic cells are seen.
 In the invasive group, cells with mild to marked keratinization and prominent macronucleoli are described.
 Keratinization is used to monitor regression of lesion and response of the lesion to chemotherapeutic modulators.
 Mitomycin C (MMC) is used for the treatment of recurrent and extensive OSSN where extensive excision may compromise limbal stem cell function.
 Mc Kelvie et al have followed patients after treatment with MMC for OSSN.
-They used impression cytology in these cases and demonstrated eradication of malignant cells, mainly by apoptosis, and necrosis accompanied by inflammatory cells.20 malignancies there are false negatives because of paucity of cells in the specimen.
+They used impression cytology in these cases demonstrated eradication of malignant cells, mainly by apoptosis, and necrosis accompanied by inflammatory cells.

+However using impression cytology as the only diagnostic tool has its pitfalls.
+In Keratinizing malignancies there are false negatives because of paucity of cells in the specimen.
 Several patients may have histological CIN or partial thickness epithelial atypia just adjacent to the invasive disease, which may be missed if sampled by impression cytology.
 Endophytic lesions and orbital invasion cannot be identified with impression cytology, thus limiting its use as a diagnostic aid.